What are the programs objectives?

 What if I haven't renewed my ACA membership?

-ACA Members wishing to apply will need to ensure they are current ACA Members or have renewed their memberships before the ACA can process their application.
-Contact us on 03 9698 7200 or email Kylie Crowley (email@example.com)
+ACA Members wishing to apply will need to ensure they are current ACA Member for the 2017-18 season before the ACA can process their application.
+Contact us on 03 9698 7200 or email Kylie Crowley (firstname.lastname@example.org)

 Do I need a Working with Children check/Police check?